qzq92/data_gov_and_singstat_dataset_info_scraper/README.md

 # New update
 - Inclusion of SmartLocal website for Singapore events (Logic updateon getting event location and actual dates should main page not provide any - Updated on 8/4)
 - Inclusion of timeanddate.com website for various countries/region holidays.
+- Inclusion of SACEOS website for SG MICE events
+- WIP for Eventbrite website

 ## Installation of libraries (Python)
 You may install using package manager such as Python pip or environment management system such as Conda to install all the libraries listed in *requirements.txt*